 Club sport is the backbone of every sport and if clubs are to develop and grow then many skills other than keeping minutes, simple accounting and planning are required and so members who volunteer their skills and experience are very valuable whether that is carpentry skills to build target stands or strategic and management skills to help the club develop.

 There is a lot of advice and help available to clubs and also a number of grants available to aid development so here we outline the resources that are available to help you run your club and make it the best it can be.

-Launched in November 2015, Scottish Archery have set aside up to £5000 for clubs to apply for up to 30th September 2016.
+Launched in November 2015, Scottish Archery have established a Fund for clubs to apply for help with their development.
 We are particularly keen for any new clubs or potential new clubs to apply.
 Existing clubs also have the opportunity to grow and expand further.
 We urge you to apply and take your time filling out the form to make sure you include all the information requested.
-Any clubs requiring assistance please contact our Executive Development Officer Alan Martin
+Any clubs requiring assistance please contact our Pathways Manager Alan Martin

 Scottish Archery is fully committed to the safety and well-being of children and young people taking part in archery.

 A sportscotland web resource that aims to connect clubs with the information they need.

 Falkirk Company of Archers has been a member of the Archery GB ontarget programme since it started about 5 years ago and was awarded Community Specialism Club status.
 Recently they successfully retained this status after completing a regular self assessment.

 As part of the programme there are also two other specialisms - Young People and Performance.
 The Young People specialism is aimed at clubs that want to develop participation of young people, while Performance specialism is designed for clubs that want to get the best out of all their archers and coaches.

 The club decided to apply for these other two specialisms and following an assessment process they have been successful and the club now holds all three specialisms.
 They believe they are the first club in Scotland to hold all three specialisms.
 Their Club Secretary says :